Skip to main content

 Once they learn how to explain their answers they can often get the grades they deserve.

 In our experience, their creative problem solving is often lost because it is not explained well.
 Once they learn to explain their solutions to others, they often don’t just keep up with their classmates, they can even excel.
-As students and their families start to see an improvement, the tension at home and at school often dissolves to be replaced by hope – and understanding.
+In our experience, the tension at home and at school often dissolves to be replaced by hope – and understanding

 We suggest you use these four steps to achieve success with your dyslexic child: